 – rehearsal workshop with gospel choir Saturday afternoon

-– workshop with musical directors of Ebenezer Baptist Church
+– workshop with musical directors of a historic Baptist Church

 – attend choir rehearsal

-– sing at a ‘gospel musical’ night at Ebenezer BC
+– sing at a ‘gospel musical’ night with local choirs

 The cost includes: